awsautomation/dev-picluster/README.md

 ```
 "container_host_constraints": [],
 ```
+### How to assign container_host_constraints to a container and hosts?

+1. Manually in config.json
+2. Once container_host_constraints is enabled in config.json, you can add the hosts when you choose "Add Container" in the web console.

 ### Sample configuration and Testing
 The following config.json is a minimal configuration needed to try this out on your laptop.
 It consists of two nodes (localhost and 127.0.0.1) that will run Minio in a container.
 Currently, Minio is only on the node called localhost.